Carlos Diehz

 Carlos Diehz (born March 18, 1971) is a Mexican actor and architect.
 He is best known for his breakout role as Cardinal Benítez in the 2024 film Conclave.

 Early life and career

-Carlos Diehz was born in 18 March, 1971 in Mexico City and spent much of his early life interested in the arts, including drawing, painting, and singing.
+Carlos Diehz was born on 18 March 1971 in Mexico City and spent much of his early life interested in the arts, including drawing, painting, and singing.
 Despite an interest in acting during high school, he hesitated to pursue it due to shyness.
 He worked as an architect for over 30 years, relocating to Canada in 2009, where he settled in Vancouver, British Columbia.

 Acting career

 Diehz starred in two student short films, The Vegan Vampire and It Gets Dark Too Early.
 Diehz's breakthrough role came in Conclave, a papal thriller by Edward Berger.
 The global casting search, led by Nina Gold, culminated in Diehz being cast as Cardinal Benitez after a series of auditions in 2022.
 Cardinal Benítez, the character that he portrayed in the film was originally a Filipino in the novel the film was based on, and was changed to a Mexican in the film adaptation to better reflect Diehz.
 During production, he received mentorship from co-stars such as Ralph Fiennes and John Lithgow, who offered advice on acting techniques and managing stage fright.